Best October Prime Day deals on SSD & storage

-Amazon’s second Prime Day event this year is almost here—but you already can get good discounts on SSDs ahead of October 10 and 11.
-And thanks to the cost of solid-state drives tumbling this year, they’re some of the best deals we’ve seen overall.
-All our recommended deals are all-time low prices (or very near it).
+Amazon’s second Prime Day event this year is here—and you’ve still got one day to snag good discounts on SSDs.
+(Everything ends at 11:59pm PT on October 11.)
+Though there aren’t as many big sales, you can still get some of the best bargains we’ve seen this year.
+All our recommended deals are at all-time low prices (or very near it).

 To get the best prices, you’ll need an Amazon Prime subscription, as the discounts are only available to members.
 Good news is, getting Amazon Prime for free is easy.
 Not interested in Prime, but still want to save money?
 We’re also keeping an eye out for sales at rival stores, like Newegg.
 Also, if you want more info on the drives we rate highest, check out our top picks for SSDs as well as our top picks for external storage.